-The data variables analyzed in the study were MS EXCEL, SHEETS, SPREADSHEET-GENERAL, REMOTE, CHARTS, COLLABORATION, and DATA ANALYTICS.
+The data variables analyzed in the study were MS EXCEL, GOOGLE SHEETS, SPREADSHEET-GENERAL, REMOTE, CHARTS, COLLABORATION, and DATA ANALYTICS.

 A correlation matrix was created for the variables to determine the strength of the relationship between remote work, collaboration and the two tools.
-The correlation between remote work and Google Sheets was .038 as compared to .014 for remote work and MS Excel indicating that Google Sheets was a more preferable tool than Excel for those working remotely.
-Similarly, the correlation between collaboration and Google Sheets was .17 as compared to .16 for collaboration and MS Excel indicating that Google Sheets was a more preferable tool than Excel for those positions stating collaboration as a required or preferred skill but not by much.
-However, when the correlations were performed by year, the correlation between remote work and Google Sheets increased from .002 in 2019 to respectively to .019 in 2021 as compared to .0024 in 2019 to .013 for Excel and remote work indicating that Google Sheets' is growing faster as a correlated skills for remote work than Excel.
+The correlation between remote work and Google Sheets was .038 as compared to .014 for remote work and MS Excel indicating that Google Sheets was a slightly more preferred tool than Excel for those working remotely.
+Similarly, the correlation between collaboration and Google Sheets was .17 as compared to .16 for collaboration and MS Excel, indicating that Google Sheets was a more preferred tool than Excel for those positions stating collaboration as a required or preferred skill - but not by much.

+However, when the correlations were performed by year, the correlation between remote work and Google Sheets increased from .002 in 2019 to respectively to .019 in 2021 as compared to .0024 in 2019 to .013 for Excel and remote work indicating that Google Sheets is growing faster as a correlated skill for remote work than Excel.
 Similar results were found for collaboration.
+The correlation matrices can be found in Tables 3, 4 and 5.